Anomalous non-conservation of fermion/chiral number in Abelian gauge theories at finite temperature: Dynamics of the chiral charge and magnetic fields: analytical estimates

-The real time lattice simulations of the CS diffusion in the presence of magnetic field are considered in Sections~\ref{sec:diff} and \ref{sec:dyn}.
+The real time lattice simulations of the CS diffusion in the presence of magnetic field are considered in Section~\ref{sec:diff}.
 We will see there that the parametric dependence on $B$ and $\alpha$ coincides with (\ref{ratemu5}, \ref{corrmagnfluct1}), but with a numerical pre-factor exceeding substantially that in~(\ref{ralp3}), indicating that the small scale fluctuations are more important.